Peer Review Process

 6. Proofreading: The manuscripts are checked for structure, organisation, and clarity.
 Minor errors may be corrected by the editorial office, but manuscripts with serious language problems will be returned to the author.

-® Manuscripts that fail this stage are returned for revision or rejected.
-This stage is usually completed within one week.
+® Manuscripts failing to meet these requirements are rejected or returned for revision.
+This stage is normally completed within one week.

-Reviewers must evaluate manuscripts on originality, contribution to the field, technical quality, clarity of presentation, and depth of research.
-They provide constructive comments and recommend one of the following options:
+Reviewers evaluate manuscripts on originality, scholarly contribution, methodological soundness, clarity of presentation, and analytical depth.
+Reviewers recommend one of the following outcomes:

 • Requires minor corrections